h2oai/datatable/docs/start/install.rst

 The following platforms are supported:

-- macOS
+- **macOS**

+  Datatable has been tested to work on macOS 10.12.5 (Sierra), macoS 10.13.6 (High Sierra), and macOS 10.15.2 (Catalina).

-- Linux x86_64
+- **Linux x86_64 / ppc64le**

+  We produce binary wheels that are tagged as ``manylinux2010`` (for x86_64 architecture) and ``manylinux2014`` (for ppc64le).
+Consequently, they will work with your Linux distribution if it is compatible with one of these tags.
+  Please refer to `PEP-513`_ and `PEP-599`_ for details.

-- Linux ppc64le
+- **Windows (N/A)**

-Windows wheels cannot be installed from PyPI just yet, but they will be available in the next release.
-In the meanwhile, ``datatable`` development wheels can be installed.
+  Windows wheels cannot be installed from PyPI just yet, but they will be available after the next release.
+In the meanwhile, datatable development wheels can be installed (see section below).

 Installing latest dev version
 -----------------------------

+If you wish to test the latest version of ``datatable`` before it has been officially released, then you can use one of the binary wheels that we build as part of our Continuous Integration process.

+If you are on Windows

 Meanwhile, you can install the dev version of ``datatable`` on Windows from the pre-built wheels that are available on